YemSalat/url-parser/README.md

 Updates the source url with provided params
 (should be an object similar to what is returned from parseUrl method

+`updateUrlQuery(urlString, query, options)`
+Will update the url query string with the values provided

+`updateUrlHash(urlString, query, options)`
+Will update the url hash with the value provided

 `serializeUrl(params)`
 Create url from object with url props